All you need is love

 Lewis talks of four loves, which may be a useful way of support providers thinking about how they can help the person they support develop and nurture love.

-Affection – the love for those who are “family” or who get together through chance.
+The love for those who are “family” or who get together through chance.
 This is a love without coercion, love that transcends discrimination and is without condition.
 It may be described as natural love, and love born out of familiarity however, the vulnerability of affection is that it appears to be ready-made and is therefore expected.
 It is extremely hurtful and destructive if it is not there.

-Friendship – the love that is developed as a strong bond due to common interests, activities, histories, traits, and characteristics.
+The love that is developed as a strong bond due to common interests, activities, histories, traits, and characteristics.
 Friendships are freely-chosen and can be life-long or can last as long as an activity or interest does.
 People may have a wide circle of acquaintances but much fewer true friendships.
 Choosing friends and going on to form lasting relationships may need support if people have not had chances to do this in the past.
 They cannot always differentiate between kind honest people and people who may take advantage of them.

-Romance – the strong sense and feelings that come with “being in love” through attraction, desire and longing for a connection of body and mind.
+The strong sense and feelings that come with “being in love” through attraction, desire and longing for a connection of body and mind.
 This love is very powerful and can sometimes grow out of friendship but not always and people sometimes get confused about this especially if they have had little experience of friendships.
 Most people want to experience sexual relationships which may lead to commitment and having a family or may not.
 Having sexual experiences, lasting or not, choosing a partner and being seen as loveable and desirable by others is very important to people.

-Gift-love – love for others through their connection as people with humanity and giving without expectation of love in return.
+Love for others through their connection as people with humanity and giving without expectation of love in return.
 This is the love that binds communities together and those who give love in this way are often viewed highly by others.

 So, if like me you believe in love and think love is the right of every citizen I would like you to reflect and consider in whatever job you do with people with learning disabilities, or whoever’s life you touch.
 Can you put your hand on your heart and say that you strive to increase the love in someone’s life every day?
 Do you ensure people understand relationships, develop new ones, nurture important ones, explore sex and their sexuality and have opportunities to give and receive love?
 Life is not worth living without love.

-Regulation, Health, and Social Care Consultant
+Sam Sly, Regulation, Health, and Social Care Consultant

 07900 424 144